!! Open for your submissions next Sunday February 4th at 7:00 PM (CET) !!

 Another characterization helpfully mentions the importance of the imagination: “When looking at autumn mountains through mist, the view may be indistinct yet have great depth.
 Although few autumn leaves may be visible through the mist, the view is alluring.
 The limitless vista created in imagination far surpasses anything one can see more clearly”.

-Yūgen does not, as has sometimes been supposed, have to do with some other world beyond this one,
+Yūgen does not, as has sometimes been supposed, have to do with some other world beyond this one, but rather with the depth of the world we live in, as experienced through cultivated imagination.

-In "Basho, The Complete Haiku" Jane Reichhold gives us an example of a haiku by Basho in which he used yūgen and I love to share that haiku here with you all:
+haiku by Basho in which he used yūgen and I love to share that haiku here with

 souvenir paintings